 The average job opening attracts 250 CVs, and only 2% of applicants get called for an interview.
-Being competition that high, you have to show to a company clearly that you perfectly fit their specific business needs, so one of the most effective ways to land a job interview is through a modern, targeted CV.
+Being competition that high, you have to show to a company clearly that you perfectly fit their specific business needs, and one of the most effective ways to land a job interview is through a modern, targeted CV.

 At Wozber, we've been gathering the best CV practices from career experts and successful job seekers for half a decade.
 And now, we'd like to share them with you in this definitive guide.